-Since this is an intensive course and time is short you will be required to write an 8 to 10 page, double-spaced, Times New Roman, size-10 font ONLY! word-processed essay on Native art, using information from materials presented in class.
-You may use other resources but especially note that in order for the professor to determine whether or not you have read, viewed, studied, and otherwise have a good understanding of the required material, your paper must include at least five sources or citations selected from any of the material covered in class and no more than five sources from the internet.
+Since this is an intensive course you will be required to write an 8 - 12 page, double-spaced, Times New Roman, size-10 font ONLY! word-processed essay on Native art, using information from materials presented in class.
+You may use other resources but especially note that in order to determine whether or not you have read, viewed, studied, and otherwise have a good understanding of the required material, your paper must include at least five sources or citations selected from any of the material covered in class and no more than five sources from the internet.
 You may include your lecture notes.